 Glamping is a style of luxury camping that offers all the comforts of home—think electricity, air conditioning, and private bathrooms, just to name a few—while also letting travelers immerse themselves in a beautiful natural setting.
-Glamping vacations are an ideal family vacation idea because they encourage kids enjoy the outdoors without forcing parents to plan a complicated camping itinerary.
-And this year is an ideal time to plan a family glamping trip because they lend themselves so nicely to social distancing.
+Glamping resorts are an ideal family vacation idea because they encourage kids to enjoy the outdoors without forcing parents to plan a complicated family camping itinerary.

-With the popularity of glamping vacations on the rise, new luxurious glamping tents and yurts are popping up all over the U.S., including near favorite family travel destinations like national parks.
-From luxury safari tents and covered wagons to a vintage Airstream in all its glory, these are the best glamping spots for families.
+With the popularity of glamping resorts on the rise, new luxurious glamping tents and yurts are popping up all over the U.S., including near favorite family vacation spots like national parks.
+From luxury safari tents and covered wagons to a vintage Airstream in all its glory, these are the best glamping resorts for families.

-Take your pick from a renovated Airstream, luxury safari tent, or modern glamping cabin at AutoCamp Cape Cod, the newest family glamping destination in the U.S. to open under the AutoCamp brand name.
-Families with younger kids can also stay at a Basecamp, a mini-suite site featuring an Airstream trailer with a custom kids’ tent.
+Take your pick from a renovated Airstream, luxury safari tent, or modern glamping cabin at AutoCamp Cape Cod, one of the best family glamping destinations in the U.S. to open under the AutoCamp brand name.
+Families with younger kids can also stay at a BaseCamp, a mini-suite site featuring an Airstream trailer with a custom kids’ tent.